| 1996 |

 | 2006 |

-RBM4 (Lark) localizes to nuclear speckles and nucleoli; the C-terminus is required for targeting to speckles.
-Upon transcription inhibition, RBM4 redistributes to perinucleolar clusters, distinct from other splicing factors, suggesting a novel subnuclear targeting pathway. |
+RBM4 (shown to be identical to LARK) localizes to nuclear speckles and nucleoli; the C-terminus is required for targeting to speckles; upon transcription inhibition, RBM4 redistributes to perinucleolar clusters, a behavior distinct from other splicing factors. |

 DNA and cell biology |